FO-PINNs: A First-Order formulation for Physics Informed Neural Networks: Introduction

+Lastly, the presence of second and higher-order derivatives in the loss functions of PINNs causes issues when the widely used Automatic Mixed Precision (AMP) \cite{micikevicius2017mixed} is used for training.
+This is because second and higher-order derivatives require a different gradient scaling that is beyond the scope of AMP.
+Therefore, training of standard PINNs using AMP becomes unstable after a few iterations due to improper scaling.

-\textbf{Our contributions} : Addressing these shortcomings of PINNs, we propose a novel scheme which redefines PINNs as an effective solution approach for parameterized and higher-order problems via a first order formulation.
-We show that this first-order formulation of PINNs (1) solves the parameterized problems more accurately by smoothing out the sharp variations in the second and higher-order derivatives and by enabling exact boundary condition imposition, and (2) speeds up training by reducing the number of required backpropagations and enabling the use of AMP for training.
+To address these challenges related to high-order derivatives, we propose a novel scheme which redefines PINNs as an effective solution approach for higher-order problems.
+This is done by creating a first-order formulation of the original problem.
+We show that this first-order formulation enables PINNs to (1) solve the parameterized problems more accurately by smoothing out the sharp variations in the second and higher-order derivatives and by enabling exact boundary condition imposition, and (2) speed up training by reducing the number of required backpropagations and enabling the use of AMP for training.
+We organize the paper as follows: Section \ref{background} offers a brief background on PINN architecture and training as well as detailed information on exact boundary condition imposition using R-functions.
+Section \ref{method} provides an overview of the proposed FO-PINN approach and how they are used for boundary condition imposition.
+Section \ref{results} describes the numerical experiments and the results of three examples and the comparative performances between the proposed approach and high fidelity solvers.
+Finally, Section \ref{conclusion} concludes with a discussion on our contributions and directions for future work.